exponea/exponea-ios-sdk/Documentation/example-app.md

 If you encounter any issues building the example app, the following may help:

 - Remove the `Pods` folder and the `Podfile.lock` file from the project folder and rerun the `pod install` command.
-- Remove the `Carthage` folder and the `Cartfile.resolved` file from the project folder and rerun the full `carthage update` command above.
 - In Xcode, select `Product` > `Clean Build Folder` (Cmd + Shift + K), then `Product` > `Build` (Cmd + B).